katawiecz/quiviva/README.md

 That’s why I’m openly inviting cooperation and collaboration.
 If you share the same spark for technology, creativity, or pushing boundaries, let’s build something together.
 This project is proof of what happens when curiosity meets code —
 and I’m ready to take it further with others who feel the same fire.
+Have ideas or spot a bug?
+Open an Issue or propose a PR.
+First-timers welcome 😊

 ---